Basic Discord Bot Example

 scroll down until you see a section like the one below:

 Server Members Intent using the toggle — don't forget to press

 Save Changes afterwards!
 Then, try running your command again and you

 should see something like this:

 This will also enable you to receive

-If you have any questions or feedback, please join our community Slack channel
+If you have any questions or feedback, please join our community Discord server

-from the Community tab in the top bar.
-You can also follow us on Twitter, @AutocodeHQ.
+from the link in the top bar.
+You can also follow us on Twitter, @Autocode.